-A summary of current remuneration arrangements is set out more fully in the Remuneration Report.
-Crown separately discloses the policies and practices regarding the remuneration of Non-executive Directors and the remuneration of Executive Directors and other senior executives in the Remuneration Report.
+A summary of current remuneration arrangements is set out in more detail in the Remuneration Report.
+Crown separately discloses the policies and practices regarding the remuneration of Key Management Personnel in the Remuneration Report.

 Restrictions on dealing in equity based remuneration